erickummelstedt/ubiquitinformatics/front_end/src/components/COMPONENT_STRUCTURE.md

 - **Logic:**
   - Handles drawing, click detection, and interactive updates.
 - **Usage:**
-  - Used in the left panel of `SequenceFilter`.
+  - Used in the main panel of `ScaffoldDashboard`.

 ---

-## 4. `Visualizer.jsx`
-**Role:** 3D molecular structure viewer using 3Dmol.js.

-- **Features:**
-  - Loads and displays a .mol2 file in a contained 3D viewer.
-  - Strictly contained within its parent panel.
-- **Props:**
-  - `mol2Url`: Path/URL to the .mol2 file to visualize.
-- **Logic:**
-  - Dynamically loads 3Dmol.js if needed.
-  - Fetches and renders the molecule.
-- **Usage:**
-  - Used in the right panel of `SequenceFilter`.

----

 ## How It All Connects
-- `SequenceFilter.jsx` is the main entry point for the dashboard UI.
+- `ScaffoldDashboard.jsx` is the main entry point for the dashboard UI.
-- It composes two `Panel` components side by side:
-  - The left panel contains `GameScaffoldPanel` for interactive simulation.
+- It composes a single `Panel` component containing `GameScaffoldPanel` for interactive simulation.
-  - The right panel contains `Visualizer` for molecular structure viewing.
 - All components are modular and can be edited or extended independently.
-- Data and configuration (e.g., .mol2 file path, scaffold structure) are passed as props for flexibility.
+- Data and configuration (e.g., scaffold structure) are passed as props for flexibility.

 ---

 ## Extensibility
-- New panels or features can be added by creating new components and including them in `SequenceFilter`.
+- New panels or features can be added by creating new components and including them in `ScaffoldDashboard`.
 - Logic can be further abstracted into custom hooks for testability.
 - Styling can be moved to CSS modules or styled-components for theming.